shahart/spark-hot-hashtags/README.md

 [Spark-Programming-Guide](http://spark.apache.org/docs/latest/streaming-programming-guide.html)

-note: streaming is legacy, migrate to Structured Streaming that's an old snapshot.
+note: streaming is legacy, migrate to Structured Streaming.
+That's an old snapshot, ~ 4 years.

 ## how to run